-"Check Before You Burn"?
+"Check Before You Burn"

 Like many of us living the rural life, the use of outside fireplaces is quite common.
-Even though this is enjoyable, especially during spring, summer, and fall, there are consistent practices we can maintain as we continue to protect our families, and look out for our neighbours and community.
+Even though this is enjoyable, especially during spring, summer, and fall, there are consistent practices we can maintain, as we continue to protect our families and look out for our neighbours and community.

 It is important to check burning conditions when planning on using outdoor fireplaces.
-For more information on burning permits and burning permit categories, please visit:

-https://www2.gnb.ca/content/dam/gnb/Departments/nr-rn/pdf/en/ForestsCrownLands/BurningPermit.pdf, or call 1-866-458-8080.
+For more information on burning permits and burning permit categories, please visit: https://www2.snb.ca/content/snb/en/services/services_renderer.200891.Burning_Permit s(Fire_Season).html, or call 1-866-458-8080.